linode/docs/docs/kubernetes/how-to-deploy-linkerd-with-linode-kubernetes-engine/index.md

 ### The Data Plane

-Each control plane compontent has a proxy installed in their pod and therefore is also part of the data plane.
+Each control plane compontent has a proxy installed in their Pod and therefore is also part of the data plane.
 This will allow you to take a look at what's going on with the dashboard and other tools that Linkerd has to offer.

 ### The Dashboards